A baker’s dozen travel ideas provide just the right of ingredients for cooking up a creative tour in Iowa

 Boone & Scenic Valley Railroad & Museum: Boone

 Besides viewing videos and artifacts from the glory days of railroading, visitors can take an excursion in 1920s-era coach cars pulled by diesel or steam locomotives, traveling from Boone to the old coal mining town of Fraser.
 Operating daily from Memorial Day weekend through October, the trip through the Des Moines River Valley lasts an hour and 45 minutes.
 One highlight of the 15-mile roundtrip is crossing a 156-foot-high trestle.
 A dinner train option on the same route (two hours and 15 minutes) features 1950s passenger cars used on Union Pacific Railroad’s famous City of Los Angeles and City of San Francisco streamliners that traveled between Chicago and the West Coast.

-Minutes from downtown Decorah, this park features hiking trails, picnic areas and one of the great photo spots in northeast Iowa—a spectacular 200-foot waterfall that cascades over the rocks.
+Minutes from downtown Decorah, this Iowa State Park features hiking trails, picnic areas and one of the great photo spots in northeast Iowa: a spectacular 200-foot waterfall that cascades over the rocks.
 Just down the road, the adventurous will want to check out the Ice Cave, which features ice deposits that last until late summer.